Proceedings of The Physiological Society

 King's College London (2011) Proc Physiol Soc 22, PC19

-The role of the orphan nuclear receptor TLX in IL-1+
+The role of the orphan nuclear receptor TLX in IL-1??-induced changes in proliferation of adult rat hippocampal neural precursor cells in vitro.

 S. Ryan1, Y. M. Nolan1